DanielP41/DanielP41/README.md

 <h1>About Me </h1>

-- 🔭: I am currently working in the Argentine Navy
+- 🔭: I am currently working in the Argentine Navy. ⚓
 - 🌱: I’m currently learning DataBase, JavaScript and Linux. 💻
 - 💬: My future plans include acquiring knowledge in all aspects of machine learning.🧠
 - 🤔: I’m looking for help with anything I am currently learning!